 Taking social responsibility is in our DNA.
 This is why Corporate Volunteering has been an integral part of Scout24's corporate culture for years.

 Many members of charitable organisations need specific subject-matter knowledge to do their voluntary work, but do not have sufficient funds to pay for training.
-In view of the increasing demand of its social partners, the idea was born at Scout24 to create the Berlin Social Academy (BSA) to enable charitable organisations to access expert knowledge from within the company pro bono.
+In view of the increasing demand of many social partners, the idea was born at Scout24 to create the Berlin Social Academy (BSA) to enable charitable organisations to access expert knowledge from within the company pro bono.

 Scout24 cultivates long-term partnerships with various players.
-Besides our long-term commitment to the Berlin Social Academy, we have been working closely with the Berlin-based association Sozialhelden e.V. for a number of years.
+Besides our long-term commitment to the Berlin Social Academy, we have been working closely with the Berlin-based association Sozialheld*innen e.V. for a number of years.
 This charitable organisation calls on people, institutions and businesses to include people with disabilities as a target group for a wide range of products and services – and enable them to take part as equals in the process.
-Under our partnership, we provide the association with rooms, infrastructure and our technical expertise at our Berlin office.
-In exchange, Sozialhelden frequently helps us make our products and services even more accessible to people with reduced mobility and vision impairments.
+Under our partnership, we provide the association with rooms, infrastructure and technical ex- pertise at our Berlin office.
+In exchange, Sozialheld*innen frequently helps us make our products and services even more accessible to people with reduced mobility and vision impairments.
 Exam- ples of this include more detailed search criteria and the integration of a wheelchair accessibility map on our platform ImmoScout24.

 Be it affordable living space, housing shortages in metropolises, the political landscape or climate protection, housing is one of the most important social issues of our time.
-We launched the initiative “Wohnen Weiter Denken” (“Rethinking how we live”) in 2019 to make an active contribution to this discussion.
+We launched the initiative "WOHNEN WEITER DENKEN" (“Rethinking how we live”) in 2019 to make an active contribution to this discussion.
 The discussion platform on ImmoScout24 is for anyone who wants to learn more about housing and form their own opinion on it.
 Our discussions on the platform are fair and open, yet also thoroughly controversial, ranging from laws and proposed regulations to innovative solutions for the beleaguered property market.